School of Fine and Performing Arts

 B.F.A.
 Program Annual Evaluations

-The B.F.A. program follows an open admission policy only for the first semester. thereafter, students must progress according to school guidelines in order to continue.
+The B.F.A. program follows an open admission policy only for the first semester.
+Thereafter, students must progress according to school guidelines in order to continue.
 After the completion of the freshman spring semester, prospective B.F.A. students must submit a Sophomore Audition Application.
 Only a limited number of students will be invited to enroll in the second year, based, in part, on grades and course work.
 At the end of the sophomore year, B.F.A. students must once again audition for entrance into the junior year of the program, a comprehensive process involving multiple meetings with faculty and review of all work done in the program.
 To be accepted to the third year, students must be disciplined and show promise of benefiting from continuing education.
 In their third year, all production students are expected to demonstrate growth in film technique and earn additional credits in film history, theory, and criticism, as well as credits in general education classes and electives.

 Any student whose overall grade point average falls below 2.25 will be suspended from production classes and the use of facilities until the grade point average is raised.
 The faculty reserves the right to suspend totally from the program any student who does not fulfill these continuing requirements or is not progressing satisfactorily in their motion pictures courses.